-That is a choice each of us must make on our own.
+That is a choice each of us must make for ourselves.
 These people may have good intentions, but the average person can not even begin to fathom the situation.
-It is common for those around the narcissistic personality disordered or malignant narcissist's scapegoat to give such advice, which is part of what kept me trapped in a cycle for so many years.
+It is common for those around the narcissistic personality disordered mother's scapegoat to give such advice, which is part of what kept me trapped in a cycle for so many years.

 Before anything else, know that there is support out there.
-Even if you have felt alone and like no one understands, there are hundreds of people who have experienced a parent with narcissistic personality disorder.
-That validation alone can be healing.
+Even if you have felt alone and like no one understands, there are hundreds of people who have experienced a narcissistic personality disordered mother.
+That validation alone can be surprising, validating and healing.

-The Flying Monkeys of a Terminally Ill NarcissistJust like the wicked witch in the Wizard of Oz sent her flying monkeys after Dorothy, the narcissistic personality disordered mother will send her flying monkeys after you.
+Narcissistic Mother's ManipulationJust like the wicked witch in The Wizard of Oz sent her flying monkeys after Dorothy, the narcissistic personality disordered mother will send her flying monkeys after you.
 Expect nothing less during a terminal illness of a narcissistic mother than for her to continue to use them to manipulate and punish.
-If anything, and as pathetic as it may sound, a narcissist will likely use the highly charged emotions of the dying process in several ways.
+If anything, and as pathetic as it may sound, my mother used the highly charged emotions of the dying process in several ways.

-Narcissistic Personality Disorder Mother Hallmarks: No Remorse, No Empathy, No RegretsIt is my opinion my narcissist mother was a dangerous person.
+Narcissistic Mother Hallmarks: No Remorse, No Empathy, No RegretsIt is my opinion my narcissistic mother was a dangerous person.
 That is true even with her facade of the "sweet little old lady down the street."
 In my experience a narcissistic personality disordered person is only bound by what they believe they can get away with, so terminal illness may actually bring out more aggression.

 A narcissistic personality disordered parent lacks empathy.
-So while you as the grown child may be filled with empathy for this dying parent, realize that human qualities such as empathy, compassion and remorse do not suddenly materialize during the malignant narcissist's dying process.
-A narcissist is only bound by what they believe they can get away with without being caught or exposed.
+So while you as the grown child may be filled with empathy for this dying parent, realize that human qualities such as empathy, compassion and remorse do not suddenly materialize during the dying process or upon the deathbed.
 If this changed at all on the deathbed, she only became more dangerous.
 So do not expect any genuine remorse, empathy or compassion to suddenly materialize.

 It resulted in the grown children fighting amongst themselves under the strain, rather than stand up to the narcissist who flat refused to allow the assistance of hospice.
-It resulted in a dog pile style mobbing on the vocal scapegoat child (me) by the other grown children and their spouses.
-How dare anyone question the absurdity of the self proclaimed "selfless saint" mother flat refusing to allow for the assistance of hospice and demanding 24/7 care from her grown children!
+It resulted in a mobbing, dog pile style, on the vocal scapegoat child (me) by the other grown children and their spouses.
+How dare anyone question the absurdity of the self proclaimed "selfless saint" mother flat refusing to allow for the assistance of hospice and demanding 24/7 care from her grown children for two years!

-So, literally if you are getting ready to drop dead from a lifetime of the narcissist mother's abuse and trying to meet their unreasonable demands, do not think there will be the slightest consideration for you.
+So, literally, if you are getting ready to drop dead from a lifetime of the narcissistic mother's abuse and trying to meet her unreasonable demands, do not think there will be the slightest consideration for you.
 The same goes for finances.
 If you need to lose your house in order to buy a dying narcissistic mother's medication, then that is what will be expected.

-If the whole family raised by the narcissistic personality disordered parent remains in denial or have not sought recovery, they remain well trained.
-There is no consideration here except the narcissist's demands, even if it kills everyone else, especially the scapegoats, in the process that is truly of no concern.
+If the whole family raised by the narcissistic personality disordered mother remains in denial or have not sought recovery, they remain toxic and well trained.
+There is no consideration here except the narcissist's demands, even if it kills everyone else, especially the scapegoats, in the process, that is truly of no concern.